AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

   DNAT configuration

-    - Prepare a list of IP mapping tables for On-Prem routable CIDR to a service in Spoke VPCs corresponding to your topology
+    - Prepare a list of IP mapping tables for the On-Prem routable CIDR to a service in Spoke VPCs corresponding to your topology

     - A service might be an IP belonging to Load Balancer or EIP